CrowKing63/Limitless/README.md

 ## Accessibility Tips
 - Enable One‑switch Scan in Settings to cycle focus across overlay buttons (Start/Settings/Level‑Up/Run Complete).
 Space/Enter activates the highlighted control.
-- Increase “Text size” and enable “High‑contrast” as needed.
+- Increase "Text size" and enable "High‑contrast" as needed.
+- All game assets have been designed with accessibility in mind, using high contrast colors and clear visual representations of accessibility concepts.